pankajkarman/extpar/doc/README.compile_run.md

 - at least Python 3.6
 - module netCDF4

-The module netCDF is the Python interface to the netCDF C library).
+The module netCDF is the Python interface to the netCDF C library.
 It allows the user create and manipulate netCDF files with Python.
 For more detailed information please visit [netCDF Python](https://unidata.github.io/netcdf4-python/netCDF4/index.html).

 Additionally an installation of CDO (Climate Data Operator) is required.
 All necessary information about this tool can be found at [CDO-MPI]( https://code.mpimet.mpg.de/projects/cdo/).